 2. Level of service (LOS) standards, concurrency, and capacity requirements do not apply to utility services addressed in this element;

-3. Privately owned utilities are not public facilities although they provide a public service.
-Each utility bears the responsibility for providing services to San Juan County residents within the guidelines of their own policies and in a manner consistent with the regulatory bodies having jurisdiction over them; and
+3. Though privately owned utilities may not be considered public facilities, they provide a public service.
+In the case of water, electricity, and telecommunications, these services are essential to public health and well-being.
+Each utility bears the responsibility for providing services to San Juan County residents within the guidelines of their own policies and in a manner consistent with the regulatory bodies having jurisdiction over them.
+Each essential utility depends on other essential utilities to operate – Water and communications utilities need energy, and energy utilities need communications and water, for example;

 4. County residents ultimately bear a large portion of the costs associated with the provision of utility services through utility rates, taxes, land development costs, and impacts to environmental and aesthetic values.